ASalem404/Learning-Notes/DBMS/SQL.md

       => a in germany has different behaviors
   - charactersets and collations can be determined at the beginning of the table creation or at the end of each query using keyword COLLATE.

+- ## Commit and Rollback

+  - it is possible to disable auto-commit in MySQL.
+    By default, MySQL operates in auto-commit mode, where each SQL statement is automatically committed after it is executed.

+  - START TRANSACTION :
+    This statement begins a new transaction and turns off auto-commit mode

+  - COMMIT :
+    This statement is used to explicitly commit the changes made within the current transaction.
+Once you issue the COMMIT statement, the changes become permanent in the database.

+  - ROLLBACK :
+    This statement is used to undo all changes made within the current transaction.
+    It effectively cancels any updates, inserts, or deletes performed since the transaction began.

+  - You can switch between auto-commit and manual transaction management as needed for your specific use case by using SET autocommit= 0/1.
+    Manual transaction management allows you to group multiple SQL statements into a single transaction, ensuring that they are either all committed or all rolled back in case of an error or a deliberate cancellation.

 - ## Transaction Lifecycle

   The transaction lifecycle in a Database Management System (DBMS) involves a series of steps that ensure data consistency and integrity while multiple users access and modify the database concurrently.
 The key phases of a transaction's lifecycle are: